Ojibwe religion: Sweat lodge

 Another practice among the Ojibwe is the sweat lodge, the madoodiswan.
 The purpose of the sweat lodge is to purify and strengthen the person undertaking it.
 This may be performed on its own or as preparation for another important ceremony or undertaking.
 On its own, it was often performed to prevent or cure a disease; at other times it was performed before seeking to contact the manitouk or make an important decision.
+In some cases, these sweat lodges were only available to men, as it was believed that women purified themselves through menstruation.

 Vision quest

 Historically, Ojibwe youth reaching puberty would engage in a vision quest.
 This is something encouraged by their parents and guardians, who sometimes made the youth prepare with shorter fasts beforehand.
 The main vision quest often took place in the late fall or early spring, and involved the youth going to a secluded place, such as a small lodge.
 Their face was often marked with charcoal, both to warn other Ojibwe not to offer them food and to make them appear pitiable before the manitouk.
 The youth would typically fast in isolation for five days, before receiving a little food and then fasting again, with a vision expected between the sixth and tenth day.

 In fasting, the youth sought to elicit pity from manitouk, hoping to attract the attention of one of these entities so that they would become the youth's personal guardian.
 Vecsey characterised this as "the cornerstone of the individual's religious life".
 Those seekers hoped that their guardian manitou would bestow on them skills in hunting, fishing, fighting, healing, or divining.
 A manitou who agreed to become a person's guardian would protect and guide them for life, in turn expecting loyalty, respect, and offerings.
 An individual was not regarded as a complete person until this relationship had been formed.
 Individuals repeatedly reported journeys then undertaken with their guardian manitou; one Ojibwe was reported as having travelled underwater with a giant turbot while another described flying through the cosmos on the back of an eagle.

-Historically, the vision quest was expected of men but not of women, who were believed to already be complete because of their ability to create life.
-There were nevertheless some women who did undertake the rite, although their visions were generally deemed less powerful than those experienced by men.
-Once a youth had undertaken it, they were sometimes given a new personal name, which they may then keep secret.
+Historically, the vision quest was expected of men but not of women, who were believed to already be complete because of their ability to give birth.
+Some women nevertheless did undertake the rite, although their visions were generally deemed less powerful than those of men.
+Once a youth had undertaken the vision quest, they were sometimes given a new personal name, which they may then keep secret.
+Generally, the contents of a vision would also be kept secret for fear that the powers bestowed through them would lose their efficacy.
 Smith found, in late 20th-century Manitoulin, that the vision quest had not been pursued at puberty for at least three generations.
-Ojibwe adults had nevertheless continued the practice at other times in their lives; Dreamer's Rock was for instance often chosen for the purpose.
+Ojibwe adults nevertheless continued the practice at other times in their lives, often choosing Dreamer's Rock for the purpose.

-Generally, the contents of a vision would be kept secret for fear that the powers bestowed through them would lose their efficacy.